jakubzzak/swiss-public-transport-wrapper/README.md

-## Instructions

-1. 🎉  This assignment is sent to **selected candidates** as part of **our selection process.** You are one of them, congrats!
-2. ⏳ We assume that this task will take around **150 minutes**.
-3. ⏲️ After 150 minutes, please **stop** and to submit what you’ve managed to complete within this time.
-We appreciate your time deeply and don’t want to take up more of it during this stage of the interview process.
-4. 🤔  If you have any questions about the assignment, please **don't hesitate to ask**!
-5. 🍀  **Good luck** with the assignment!
-6. 📣  Please **notify us** once you have finished your assignment so we can review it.

 ## Introduction

 The Swiss rail network is the densest in Europe and public transport is an integral part of the life of almost every person living in Switzerland.
 But what good would this extensive network do, if there was no way to easily look up these connections?